boreec/toolkit-collatz-conjecture/README.md

 This project is a WIP and is not meant to be used yet.
 Todo list:
-- Add `--tree` to compute a CollatzSequence from 1 to n.
-- Add `--plot` to `--tree` to visualize the tree.
 - Add memoization for efficient bulk sequence computing.
+- Improve tree rendering by putting the nodes with a small delta to the same level.
 - Compute steps densitiy for a group of sequences.
 - Add github workflow.
 - Add markdown style comments to document code.